Pinocchio (2012 film): Plot

 In a small village in Tuscany, the poor carpenter Geppetto decides to forge a wooden puppet naming it Pinocchio.
 Pinocchio, however, starts running all over the city, sowing weeds between one street and another, until he is stopped by two carabinieri.
 When Pinocchio refuses to go home, the carabinieri, hearing people think that Geppetto is probably violent with the puppet, arrest him and let go of Pinocchio.
 Ignoring warnings from a talking cricket who Pinocchio silences with a log, Pinocchio goes home and dreams of his life as a vagabond who he intends to do.
 When Geppetto returns the next morning, he finds that Pinocchio had burned off his feet.
 After Geppetto carves new feet for him, Pinocchio agrees to behave well and to start going to school.

 To allow him to study, Geppetto sells his tunic for the abbey.
 Instead of going to school, Pinocchio sells the book to attend a puppet show.
-Also living, the puppets invite Pinocchio to the stage, angering Fire-Eater who first intends to burn him but then changes his mind and gives him gold coins, after learning about Geppetto and sends him home escorted by his employees the Fox and the Cat.
+Also living, the puppets invite Pinocchio to the stage, angering Fire-Eater who first intends to burn him but then changes his mind and gives him gold coins, after learning about Geppetto and sends him home escorted by his employees Trixie the Fox and Leo the Cat.
 They trick him into taking the money, telling him about the Fields of Miracles, where coins sprout in trees of money.

-After a night at an inn, Pinocchio strolls out, again ignoring the Cricket (in the form of a spirit), only to be pursued by the Cat and the Fox posing as bandits who hang him for his money as the Cat's paw is injured in the process.
-A fairy with blue hair shows compassion on him and gets her servants to set him free.
-After some firm but fair words from the Cricket and encouragement from the Fairy, Pinocchio goes on his way to his father.
+After a night at an inn, Pinocchio strolls out, again ignoring the Cricket (in the form of a spirit), only to be pursued by Leo and Trixie posing as bandits who hang him for his money as the Cat's paw is injured in the process.
+A girl with blue hair shows compassion on him and gets her servants to set him free.
+After some firm but fair words from the Cricket and encouragement from the girl, Pinocchio goes on his way to his father.

-He runs into the Fox and the Cat mislead him into going with them to the Field of Miracles outside of Catchfools.
-After he plants them, he learns from a parrot the Fox and the Cat conned him and stole his money.
+He runs into Trixie and Leo, and the two con artists mislead him into going with them to the Field of Miracles, which is outside of the town of Catchfools.
+After he plants his coins, he learns from a parrot the Fox and the Cat conned him and stole his money.
 He tells a baboon judge only to be locked up in a prison cell as innocence is not favored in Catchfools.
 Eventually, he is released by the dog guard during a celebration by stating that he committed a crime.